creator-js/creator-web/docs/Core Concepts/templates.md

 ### <a name="template-update"></a>Update

+Often we don't only want to create files, but also want to update already existing ones.

-To make updates, there is an array of objects that will require a developer to define in a declarative way how exactly to update the file.
+To make updates, there is a special array of objects describing in a declarative way how exactly to update the file.
 Each object represents an update.

 The minimal configuration for this object looks like this:
 ```js
 // ./templates/component.js

 export default (answers) => {
     return {
         init: `import React from 'react'